AxelTchaikovsky/Transparent-Remote-File-System/README.md

 ## Description

-A server process to provide the remote file services.
+A server process to provide concurrent remote file services.

 A client stub library to perform RPCs.